 Audrey Coltrane has always wanted to fly.
-It is why she implored her father to teach her at the little airfield back home in Texas.
-It is why she signed up to train military pilots in Hawaii when the war in Europe began.
-And it is why she insists she is not interested in any dream-derailing romantic involvements, even with the disarming Lieutenant James Hart, who fast becomes a friend as dear as the women she flies with.
+It's why she implored her father to teach her at the little airfield back home.
+It's why she signed up to train pilots in Hawaii when the war in Europe began.
+And it's why she insists she is not interested in any romance, even with the disarming Lieutenant James Hart, who fast becomes a friend as dear as the women she flies with.
 Then one fateful day, she gets caught in the air over Pearl Harbour just as the bombs begin to fall, and suddenly, nowhere feels safe.

 'The Flight Girls captivated me from the first page and never let go . . . an epic love story, and a powerful tale of courage and sacrifice by the Women Airforce Service Pilots during WWII.
 A spectacular first novel' Sara Ackerman, author of Island of Sweet Pies and Soldiers and The Lieutenant's Nurse